Revou-FSSE-Oct25/milestone-1-amaierr/README.md

 ## Technologies Used
 In this website I mostly used HTML, but I use a little bit of styling within the HTML, but not use CSS file differently.

+P.S.
+Click [here](https://revou-fsse-oct25.github.io/milestone-1-amaierr/) to go to this website :)